Agent Skills: MPP - Machine Payments Protocol

 Payment Hooks

-Attach logging, metrics, tracing, or request-local context to the payment flow without touching the handler.
-Register hooks on the object returned by Mppx.create() - server hooks on mppx/server, client hooks on mppx/client.
-Each registration returns an unsubscribe function.
+Attach logging, metrics, or tracing without touching the handler.
+Register on the object returned by Mppx.create(); each registration returns an unsubscribe function.

 Managing Agent Spend

-Bound an agent's payment authority with Tempo access keys - delegated signing keys authorized by a wallet, with built-in spend controls.
-Set token spend limits, restrict to specific contracts/functions/recipients, and give each key its own expiry and revocation path.
-Spend management is per-rail; this is the Tempo mechanism.
+Bound an agent's payment authority with Tempo access keys - delegated signing keys with built-in spend controls, their own expiry, and a revocation path.

 import { Expiry } from 'accounts'